Franking machine prices

 Expect scales that can weigh up to 5 kg for the cheapest machines which works well for letters and small parcels.
 Some machines in that class will offer connectivity to larger scales, but generally the higher volume machines include higher capacity scales.

 Modern machines allow users to track mail expenses by separating into accounts at the time of franking.
-Low end machines will have 5 to 10 accounts with higher end machines including accounts in the hundreds.
+Low end machines will have five to 10 accounts with higher end machines including accounts in the hundreds.

 Machines with automatic feed start to appear at the beginnings of mid volume range.
 These may not make the printer any faster, but they make it faster for the users.
 Sealers save time in preparation and output trays organise things at the end.